yatharth0610/Codebot-for-codeforces/README.md

 # Codebot-for-codeforces
-This project aims at creating a bot that parses the problems of a contest helps to work on sample input and output test cases directly to save time.
+This project aims at creating a bot that parses the problems of a contest and helps to work on sample input and output test cases directly to save time.

 # Setup/Installation
 ```bash